 Rows in the table show different XML and JSON elements, which in the validation request message may appear for incorporating signature(s), signed documents, or representations of the signed documents.

 Each cell in the table indicates the required cardinality of the XML element and JSON element (or the number of items within the array if the JSON element is an array) shown in the header of the corresponding row, for the type of signature, located in a relative position to the signed document(s) as indicated in the header of the corresponding column.

-Numbers within round brackets identify additional explanatory notes added after the table.

 Table 4.
 Components for signatures and documents in validation requests messages